RedRam567/source_map_gen/README.md

 Pretty much everything is subject to change.
 Some paths in test modules are hard coded to my fs and assume l4d2 and tf2 are installed.
 Currently no procedural generation.
+I hope it get it generic enough to work in any source game or even other games.
+And have it generate the whole map and all the decorations and maybe even navmesh.

 # Current Features: